Water on Mars: Ice ages

 North polar layered deposits of ice and dust.

 Mars has experienced about 40 large scale changes in the amount and distribution of ice on its surface over the past five million years, with the most recent happening about 2.1 to 0.4 Myr ago, during the Late Amazonian glaciation at the dichotomy boundary.
 These changes are known as ice ages.
 Ice ages on Mars are very different from the ones that the Earth experiences.
 Ice ages are driven by changes in Mars's orbit and tilt —also known as obliquity.
 Orbital calculations show that Mars wobbles on its axis far more than Earth does.
 The Earth is stabilized by its proportionally large moon, so it only wobbles a few degrees.
 Mars may change its tilt by many tens of degrees.
 When this obliquity is high, its poles get much more direct sunlight and heat; this causes the ice caps to warm and become smaller as ice sublimes.
 Adding to the variability of the climate, the eccentricity of the orbit of Mars changes twice as much as Earth's eccentricity.
 As the poles sublime, the ice is redeposited closer to the equator, which receive somewhat less solar insolation at these high obliquities.
 Computer simulations have shown that a 45° tilt of the Martian axis would result in ice accumulation in areas that display glacial landforms.

 The moisture from the ice caps travels to lower latitudes in the form of deposits of frost or snow mixed with dust.
 The atmosphere of Mars contains a great deal of fine dust particles, the water vapor condenses on these particles that then fall down to the ground due to the additional weight of the water coating.
 When ice at the top of the mantling layer returns to the atmosphere, it leaves behind dust that serves to insulate the remaining ice.
 The total volume of water removed is a few percent of the ice caps, or enough to cover the entire surface of the planet under one meter of water.
 Much of this moisture from the ice caps results in a thick smooth mantle with a mixture of ice and dust.
-This ice-rich mantle, that can be 100 meters thick at mid-latitudes, smoothes the land at lower latitudes, but in places it displays a bumpy texture or patterns that give away the presence of former water ice underneath.
+This ice-rich mantle, that can be 100 meters thick at mid-latitudes, smooths the land at lower latitudes, but in places it displays a bumpy texture or patterns that give away the presence of former water ice underneath.